All Episodes

 Who are you to be preferred over me when I work just as hard as you do?

-I could have said this, said Mr. President, average federal bureaucrat makes 120,000 with salary and benefits.
+Mr. President, average federal bureaucrat makes $120,000 with salary and benefits.

 The average private sector employee earns half that much.

-And who's attacking the middle class, Mr. President?
+So who's defending the rich and who's attacking the middle class, Mr. President?

 Mr. President, you are defending the rich.

-And one thing I don't think Obama, and you can talk about whether he understands it or not.
+And one thing I don't think Obama, and he can talk about whether he understands it or not, I don't think he understands how a private sector job's created.

-I I think he believes a government job is the same thing as a private sector job.
+I think he believes a government job is the same thing as a private sector job.

-I don't really think he under he's a theoretician.
+I don't really think he's a theoretician.

 And I think he thinks spending federal money to create jobs is the same thing as growing the private sector.